-The Cambridge Arts and Cultural Leaders group seeks to develop the arts and culture in the city by taking a strategic and long term approach to its development, for the benefit of the people that live and work in Cambridge, its growing population and those that visit.
+Cambridge Arts and Cultural Leaders seek to develop arts and culture in Greater Cambridge by taking a strategic and long term approach to its development, for the benefit of the people that live and work here, its growing population and those that visit.

-Working together the Cambridge Arts and Cultural Leaders group will collectively:
+Working together, the Cambridge Arts and Cultural Leaders group aims to:

-- share strategic thinking about the development of high quality arts and cultural offer for the city
+- share strategic thinking about the development of a high-quality arts and cultural offer for the city and Greater Cambridge

-- raise the profile and visibility of Cambridge’s high quality art and cultural offer
+- raise the profile and visibility of Cambridge’s arts and cultural offer

 - develop a collective voice for the interests of arts and culture and their audiences

 - increase the connectivity of the arts and cultural sector in the city by sharing information and intelligence

 - provide a forum to engage with stakeholders and influence the development of key policies

 - join together with partners to support collective projects as they arise.